tdspora/syngen/README.md

     destination: "./files/generated_data_customer.csv" # The path where the generated data will be stored.
 If the information about 'destination' isn't specified, by default the synthetic data will be stored locally in '.csv'.
 Supported formats include local files in '.csv', '.avro' formats.
 Optional parameter
     size: 100                               # Size for generated data.
 Optional parameter
     run_parallel: False                     # Turn on or turn off parallel training process.
 Optional parameter
-    print_report: False                     # Turn on or turn off generation of the report.
+    reports: none                           # Whether to generate an accuracy report or just fetch accuracy metrics.
 Optional parameter
     batch_size: null                        # If specified, the generation is split into batches.
 This can save the RAM.
 Optional parameter
     random_seed: null                       # If specified, generates a reproducible result.
-Optional parameter
-    get_infer_metrics: False                # Whether to fetch metrics for the inference process.
-If the parameter 'print_report' is set to True, the 'get_infer_metrics' parameter will be ignored and metrics will be fetched anyway.
 Optional parameter

   keys:                                     # Keys of the table.
 Optional parameter
     PK_CUSTOMER_ID:                         # Name of a key.
 Only one PK per table.
       type: "PK"                            # The key type.
 Supported: PK - primary key, FK - foreign key, TKN - token key